kamilkisiela/apollo-angular/packages/apollo-angular/README.md

 For an amazing developer experience you may also install the [Apollo Client Developer tools for Chrome](https://chrome.google.com/webstore/detail/apollo-client-developer-t/jdkknkkbebbapilgoeccciglkfbmbnfm) which will give you inspectability into your Apollo Angular data.

+- If you are using Apollo-Client v3, please make sure to use `apollo-angular@v2`
+> If you are using Apollo-Client v2, please make sure to use `apollo-angular@v1` (and for Angular 10 support, make sure to use `v1.10.0`)

 ## Usage

 Now you may create components that are connected to your GraphQL API.